-Weaver Basin Trail System Variable length: Up to 50 miles of multi-use trails surrounding the town of Weaverville, CA. Low to high elevations changes Difficulty: Easy - Intermediate User groups: Pedestrians, Equestrians, and Bicycles Up to 50 miles of trails for hiking, running, biking and horseback riding, with multiple entry points around the town of Weaverville.
+Weaver Basin Trail System Variable length: Up to 50 miles of multi-use trails surrounding the town of Weaverville, CA. Low to high elevation changes Difficulty: Easy - Intermediate User groups: Pedestrians, Equestrians, and Bicycles Up to 50 miles of trails for hiking, running, biking and horseback riding, with multiple entry points around the town of Weaverville.
 Multiple loops are available from different parts of town so that you can customize your experience based on how much time you have and how much energy you want to exert.
 The trails welcome well-behaved, of- leash dogs.
 Trail maps are available at Tammie’s Books, the Trinity County Chamber of Commerce, or Mamma Llama Coffeehouse, all on Main Street (Hwy.
 299) in Weaverville.
-Trail Maps Trailforks MTB You can also download a map from Trinity County Resource Conservation District: Weaver Basin Trails or use the interactive online map.
-Watch the 2015 24 Hour World Championships Course Preview - Weaverville, CA. Get a glimpse of what it is like to ride on the Weaver Basin Trail System. |
+Trail Maps Trailforks MTB You can also download a map from Trinity County Resource Conservation District: Weaver Basin Trails or use the interactive online map. |

 Trinity Lakeshore Trail